hyperledger/indy-hipe/text/connection-protocol/README.md

 * The `result` attribute is a required string value and denotes success or failure of the connection request.

 #### Connection Established
 The connection between Alice and Bob is now established.
 This connection has no trust associated with it.
-The next step should be the exchange of credentials to built trust sufficient for the purpose of the relationship.
+The next step should be the exchange of proofs to built trust sufficient for the purpose of the relationship.

-# Micro-ledger Connections
+# Peer DID Connections

+Ongoing work with Peer DIDs will allow for pairwise connections without any record on a public ledger.
+A Peer DID is a method who's resolution is not based on a public ledger lookup.
+Instead, agents on both sides of the relationship maintain a record of a Peer DID Document.
+This allows for key rotations and endpoint updates between peers.
+Peer DIDs and Peer DID Documents allow for the same functionality available from ledger based DID methods, but without any publicly readable record.

-Ongoing work with micro-ledgers will allow for pairwise connections without any record on a public ledger.
-When this work is finished, this connection protocol will need to be expanded to allow the bootstrapping of a connection.
+When this work is finished, this connection protocol will need to be expanded to allow the bootstrapping of a peer connection.
 We anticipate expanding this spec to allow for DIDs in the transaction to be replaced by a key, endpoint, and routing information.
 The flow of of an optional invitation, a request, and a response will remain the same.

 # Reference
 [reference]: #reference